nikhilxbhargava/nikhilxbhargava/README.md

-- 👋 Econometrics/CS @ UIUC Graduate
+- 👋 UIUC Econometrics/CS Graduate

 <!---
 nikhilxbhargava/nikhilxbhargava is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.